evangronberg/chatgpt-from-scratch/module-01/m1_short_answers.md

 A gradient is different from a generic tensor in that a gradient is a tensor that is _attached to_  a generic tensor, and it is calculated rather than directly instantiated.
 More specifically, it is the differential of the generic tensor with respect to another value (e.g., the loss resulting from a pass through a neural network).

-Finally, a parameter is different from a generic tensor in that a parameter is a learnable value in a neural network.
+Finally, a parameter is different from a generic tensor in that a parameter is inherently a learnable value in a neural network.
 Parameters are defined by generic tensors, but their purpose and use is specific – they manipulate inputs to produce an output and are, over the course of time, modified by gradients (discussed above) to become better and better at transforming inputs into accurate outputs.

-_Note: PyTorch offers a specific `Parameter` object, but the object itself is not discussed at any length in the tutorial provided, so it is not discussed here either._
+To accomplish this, PyTorch uses the `Parameter` class to mark parameters for automatic updating by optimizers.